 I used to use iThemes Security – one of the oldest and most used self-hosted solutions.
 But my site speed suffered as attacks on my site rose with my site traffic.
 Eventually, I needed a hosted solution off my site – and that’s what made me go with the security features built into JetPack.
 It’s already synced w/ my spam & safety solution (see next point), so it’s easy to use and worth the money.

 If your site is small, iThemes Security is fine.
-You should also look at WordFence.
+You should also look at WordFence which is a bit more efficient.

 NB: Remember that security (just like for your house) goes beyond installing a plugin and thinking it’s “secure.”
 It also means using good passwords, only installing reputable plugins and other security protocols.